-The photographing of marbles into planets has been going on since January this year.
+The photographing of marbles into planets has been going on since January this year (2016).
 The crystal images have been in progress since March.
-I spent a great deal of time putting together this final version of images (and video) of both these objects, so a longer sequences can be shown during my final show.
+I spent a great deal of time putting together this final version of images (and video) of both these objects, so a longer sequence can be shown during my final show.

 Music for this video comes from an artist who makes experimental music by the name of poppy nogood with additional “noises” like the space frequencies I found from NASA explorations, crickets at night, and train sounds slowed down usually between 45-85% to match the musical speed of the atmospheric soundtrack underneath.

-Now onto the crystals: The crystals turned out to be a very time intensive process, with the rendering of videos, composite stacking of images from multiple depth of field, and photoshopping the “glitches” that arise from such compositing via Photoshop’s layer aligning and blending process.
+The crystals turned out to be a very time-intensive process, with the rendering of videos, composite stacking of images from multiple depths of field and photoshopping the “glitches” that arise from such compositing via Photoshop’s layer aligning and blending process.
 I’m very happy to say that I’ve increased this image series from 4 images to a total of 12.
-Below are all the new versions of the Geode series.
+Below are all the new versions of the Microcosm Macrocosm series.